Fireflies AI Review: Features, Pricing, and Honest Verdict

 Outline method: Organizes notes hierarchically, with main points at the left margin and supporting details indented below.
 Works well for structured lectures where the hierarchy is obvious.
 The drawback is that it requires organizational decisions during the lecture itself, which is cognitively demanding if the material is complex.
 Cornell notes let you capture first and organize later.

 Mind mapping: Starts with a central concept and branches outward to show relationships between ideas.
 Strong for visual learners and for material where connections between concepts matter more than sequence.
 Less efficient during fast-paced lectures, where building a branching diagram takes more time than writing abbreviated notes.
-A GoodNotes overview of note-taking methods covers this trade-off well.
+For students who prefer visual approaches, AI mind map generators can automate the visual layout from linear notes.

 Charting method: Uses a table where rows are items and columns are attributes.
 Ideal for comparative material where you know the categories in advance.
 Less useful for exploratory learning where the relevant categories only become clear as you go.